divanshu-netizen/TodoApp-Demo/README.md

 Resources - It has scripts for Setup & Teardwon(Opening & closing browsers), it also has scripts that are user defined Keywords and various page files in POM structure(PO- All the test steps are defined in different files under this sub folder)

-Results - Report & Log files in html(can be opened in a browser), output file in XML format.
+Reports - Report & Log files in html(can be opened in a browser), output file in XML format.

 # Prerequisites- Install dependencies
 In order to run this Test Automation suite one should have following libraries, softwares, applications installed: